elmasse/elmasse.io/README.md

 ## Deploy

-This site is deployed using `now` v2.
+This site is deployed using Vercel.
 It is also deployed on `Github Pages`.